Stanford-Online/openedx-themes/README.md

 Theme Authoring
 ===============

 The proposed theming solution for edX provides a number of hooks for themes to adjust both HTML and CSS to their liking.

-See the [the relevant wiki page](https://github.com/edx/edx-platform/wiki/Stanford-Theming) on how to apply the theme.
+See [this wiki page](https://github.com/edx/edx-platform/wiki/Stanford-Theming) on how to apply the theme.

 License
 =======